pangxueyu233/CCI-in-ESCC/README.md

 Our paper has been published on XXXXX

-You could downloaded raw data from [GEO Database GSEXXX](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSEXXX)
+You could downloaded raw data from [GEO Database GSE188955](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE188955)

-You could downloaded processed data from [Figshare Database]()